 However, the real star of the show is the ever-versatile Toni Collette.
 The actress turned in a truly arresting and often gut-wrenching performance.
 I suspect she had to go to some very dark places to bring Annie to life but her hard work paid off in spades.
 The scenes following the second loss depicted in the film were so realistic that they it took me to a profoundly uncomfortable place.
 Collette’s performance has already been hailed as Oscar-worthy by several critics and I must agree.
 She really put her heart and soul into this role.

 Grief is a major theme throughout Hereditary.
 And as someone who is still processing through the loss of a spouse two years ago, this film hit really close to home.
-It was so intense at times that I had to stop watching and come back to it.
-Toni Collette truly embodies what loss looks and feels like in this film.
+It was so intense at times that I really appreciated the ability to stop watching and come back to it.
+Toni Collette (seemingly) effortlessly embodies what loss looks and feels like in this film.

 Many of the atrocities and different forms of evil that the family in Hereditary encounter work very well as a metaphor for grief and effectively demonstrate the way it can tear a family apart if not dealt with in a constructive manner.